GloriEvo/GloriEvo/README.md

 </div>

-✦

-<ins>Notice:</ins> Whenever I say something along the lines of "I don't have energy right now, I can't have proper responses."
-I NEED you to understand that what I mean is my brain is taking in information but doesn't know how to process it and come up with a proper written response to the information, aka your messages.
-I do still enjoy talking to people, it just gets exhausting to do it for a long time or for multiple days in a row.
-I have *always* had this issue.

-##

 <div align="right">

 ✦

-kind of related to the above I need a cuddle buddy who can just sit with me for like 3 hours and chill applications are open ok thank you
+I need a cuddle buddy who can just sit with me for like 3 hours and chill applications are open ok thank you

 </div>